Thein-Naing/workout-api-mern/README.md

-`[29] then update useLogout.js hook i frontend as shown in below  and test in UI.
+# `[29] then update useLogout.js hook in frontend as shown in below  and test in UI.
 All good.
-Now finished.`
+Now finished.
+Now depolying mern stack is a bit difficult part for me but I will try.`

 import { useAuthContext } from './useAuthContext'